neviaumi/portfolio/docs/adr/20241210-ssg-frontend.md

 ## Context and Problem Statement

-I want my portfolio site hosted on GitHub Pages and to be able to fetch content from a CMS into the page.
+I want my portfolio site hosted on GitHub Pages and to fetch content from a CMS directly onto the page.
-I want GitHub Pages to be the only infrastructure needed to deploy my portfolio.
+GitHub Pages should be the only infrastructure needed to deploy my portfolio.

 ## Decision Drivers

-- Seamless React component integration, specifically I want MUI.
+- Seamless React component integration.
+Specifically, I want to use MUI.
-- Seamless integration with Google Tag Manager.
+- Seamless integration with Google Tag Manager (GTM).

 ## Considered Options